Metal is a preferred material for a range of structures thanks to its strength and flexibility. However it is heavily prone to rusting and corrosion.

-What causes the metal to rust?
+What causes rust?

-Metals that contain iron rust when the iron particles are exposed to water and oxygen:
+Metal rusts if it contains iron, specifically when the iron particles are exposed to water and oxygen:

 - Water molecules (H2O) have a small amount of ionization.